-This delicious recipe for Cajun Inspired Macaroni and Cheese contains some serious Cajun flair from Andouille sausage, green scallions, red bell peppers, green bell peppers, Cajun Spice and everything nice.
+This delicious recipe for Cajun Inspired Macaroni and Cheese contains some serious Cajun flair from Andouille sausage, green scallions, red bell peppers, green bell peppers, Cajun Spice, and everything excellent.

-Macaroni and Cheese is one of America’s all-time comfort foods… If you delve into Google you will literally find so many Macaroni and Cheese recipes your head will spin guaranteed.
+Macaroni and Cheese is one of America’s all-time comfort foods.
+If you delve into Google, you will find many Macaroni and Cheese recipes your head will spin guaranteed.

-I decided to search out a Cajun Flavored one to try out… I found many I have, to be honest, spending a decent amount of time in Louisiana over the years, I know most of the recipes are far from the case of being Authentic.
-That includes the one I decided to make “Cajun Inspired Macaroni and Cheese” However, it’s always fun to have a little Cajun Inspiration on the dinner table.
+I decided to search out a Cajun Flavored one to try out.
+I found many I have, to be honest, spending a decent amount of time in Louisiana over the years.
+I know most of the recipes are far from the case being Authentic.
+That includes the one I decided to make, “Cajun Inspired Macaroni and Cheese” However, it’s always fun to have a little Cajun Inspiration on the dinner table.

 Cajun Inspired Macaroni and Cheese